 Previously worked as senior adviser to HM Treasury, Senior Advisor to the Financial Services Authority, CEO of Nomura International, and Global Head of Emerging Markets for Credit Suisse.

-Parent of one current and two former pupils (to Marlborough and Radley).
+Parent of three former pupils (to Marlborough and Radley).

 Neil McGrigor (appointed March 2006)